Apohaqui, New Brunswick

 Apohaqui (/ˈæpəhɑːk/ AP-ə-hawk) is an unincorporated community in Kings County, New Brunswick, Canada.
-It is located on the Kennebecasis River at the confluence of the Millstream River.
-Apohaqui straddles the Kennebecasis, which is also the Studholm and Sussex parish boundary.
+It is located on the Kennebecasis River at the confluence of the Millstream River extending approximately from Foxhill to a kilometre east of Riverbank Cemetery on both sides of the Kennebecasis, so that it resides in both Sussex and Studholm parishes on the south and north, respectively.